-Target Completion Date: Estimated completion by October 2025.
+Target Completion Date: Estimated completion by March 2022.

-Recommendation 15: We recommended the Assistant Secretary for Information and Technology consolidate the security responsibilities for networks not managed by the Office of Information and Technology, under a common control for each site and ensure vulnerabilities are remediated in a timely manner.
+Recommendation 15: The OIG recommends the Assistant Secretary for Information and Technology consolidate the security responsibilities for networks not managed by the Office of Information and Technology, under a common control for each site and ensure vulnerabilities are remediated in a timely manner.
 (This is a repeat recommendation from prior years.)